passdan/BioinformaticiansToolbox/RNAseq_Processing.md

 Using the pre-made scripts perform the steps on three pairs of fastq files.
 There are examples of all of these files in the Share/Day4 directory which you should copy into your own folder.
 You may need to edit them to represent your own working folder and filenames:

+0. Copy the folder ~/Share/Day4/RNAseq-Processing to your locat directory and enter it.
 1. Open and read the 5 scripts to understand what their functions are
 2. QC and trim your sample data (script 1)
 3. Use your trimmed data as inputs to run star (script 3)